EC-429/Stay_Alive/README.txt

  The Stay_Alive tool was created for full-time professionals working in an office environment.
  The tool is very simple but offers many practical solutions to the average working wo/man.

- Once, downloaded or installed on the Desktop as a .ps1 (PowerShell) exexcutable, simply double-click the icon to run the program.
+ Once, downloaded or installed on the Desktop as a .vbs (Visual Basic Studio) exexcutable, simply double-click the icon to run the program.
 It will 'click' the numlock key every 6 seconds to keep your computer/display from going to sleep.